jterrats/profiler/messages/profiler.compare.md

 When enabled, filters out all metadata components that belong to managed packages (identified by namespace prefixes like "namespace\_\_ComponentName").
 This helps avoid errors when comparing profiles that reference components from uninstalled or inaccessible managed packages.

+# flags.no-cache.summary

+Bypass cache and force fresh retrieval from org.

+# flags.no-cache.description

+When enabled, ignores any cached metadata and always retrieves fresh data from the org.
+Use this flag if you suspect cached data is stale or if you want to ensure you're comparing against the most recent org state.
+This guarantees accuracy but may be slower.

 # examples

 - Compare a specific profile: